-Dublin has 1.2 million inhabitants, and it is a great city to visit and an even better city to learn English.
+Dublin has 1.2 million inhabitants, a great city to visit and an even better city to learn English.

-With 50% of its inhabitants aged under 25, it is a city overflowing with music, art, theatre, culture and fashion!“Friendly and Fun” are the words most visitors use to describe Dublin city, and our students always agree!
+With 50% of its inhabitants under 25, it is a city overflowing with music, art, theatre, culture and fashion!“Friendly and Fun” are the words most visitors use to describe Dublin, and our students always agree!

 Learn English in the town of Joyce, Beckett and Wilde and make new friends on great nights out.